andrewoma/kwery/README.md

 DAO:
 * Add listeners to allow for cache invalidation on transaction boundaries
 * Add support for fetching a block of ids
-* Add support for using arrays as a parameter in place of in clauses for findByIds

 Fetcher:
 * General review - code seems overly complicated for what it does